 I am concerned about a student in my class.
 Who can I contact?

 ExSEL is a program dedicated to providing direction and support for students as they define and meet their academic goals.
 The program focuses on first-year students, although if there is space, any student may join.
 Participants must enroll in the UN1000 Frameworks for Success for ExSEL course during fall semester.
-Other components of the program include peer mentoring, grade monitoring, staff outreach, and opportunities for tutoring.
+Other components of the program include peer mentoring, grade monitoring and staff outreach.
 Learn more about the ExSEL program or contact email@example.com.

 How are the midterm grades I submit used to support students?